eaifrrw/sc-how-to/docs/cluster_specifications.md

 - 40 Gbps High Speed Network (Infiniband) for parallel jobs

 The HPC cluster supports both **parallel** and **serial** jobs, runs Linux, and is accessible remotely via **SSH**.
+- **NB:** All computations (Serial and Parallel) MUST be carried out on compute nodes via a job-script.
 ---

 ## 1.1 Scientific Applications